February 11

 1936 - Pumping began the process to build San Francisco's Treasure Island.

-1937 - General Motors agreed to recognize the United Automobile Workers Union, thereby ending the current sit-down strike against them.
+1937 - General Motors agreed to recognize the United Automobile Workers Union, which ended the current sit-down strike against them.

 1940 - NBC radio presented "The Chamber Music Society of Lower Basin Street" for the first time.